Virginia L. Preciado Killed in Conecuh County Car Accident

 The 72-year-old passenger died after the Land Rover left the roadway and caught fire near Brushy Creek Road

-Rural road departures account for much of Alabama's traffic death, a trend underscored by a recent deadly crash.
-Virginia L. Preciado, 72, of Daly City, California, was killed in a single-vehicle car accident on Conecuh County 6 near Repton, Alabama, on Friday, according to the Alabama Law Enforcement Agency.
+Virginia L. Preciado, 72, of Daly City, California, was killed in a single-vehicle crash on Conecuh County 6 near Repton on Friday, according to the Alabama Law Enforcement Agency.

 First responders arrived shortly after 10 p.m. to find a 2021 Land Rover engulfed in flames after it veered off the pavement and struck multiple trees.

-The passenger was pronounced dead at the scene, adding to the 120 rural death recorded recently by Drive Safe Alabama.
+Preciado, a passenger in the SUV, was pronounced dead at the scene.
 The 56-year-old driver from Santa Clara, California, survived the impact.

 Troopers with the Highway Patrol Division continue to investigate what caused the SUV to leave the travel lanes.
 No charges have been announced.